arajajyothibabu/quotes/README.md

 > If you need inspiration, don't do it.

 > If you don't have any shadows, you're not standing in the light.

+> Give the world a reason to remember your name.